terminus-plugin-project/terminus-backup-all-plugin/README.md

 ```
 This is an alias for the `terminus backup-all:create` command and will backup all elements of all environments for all available sites and perform the backup after committing pending filesystem changes
 ```
-$ terminus ball:create --env=dev --element=code --changes=ignore
+$ terminus ball:create --env=dev --element=code --changes=ignore --skip=test,my-experiment.dev
 ```
-Backup the code only of the dev environment only for all available sites and perform the backup without committing pending filesystem changes
+Backup the code only of the dev environment only for all available sites and perform the backup without committing pending filesystem changes, skipping all test environments and the specific site environment 'my-experiment.dev'
 ```
 $ terminus ball:list
 ```